-While nearly every corner of the African continent has a signature safari and prize game sightings, Ethiopia’s Bale Mountains National Park is in a class of its own.
+While nearly every corner of the African continent has a signature safari and prize game sightings, Bale Mountains National Park in Ethiopia is in a class of its own.
 The 830 square-mile park is home to 20 species of mammals endemic to Ethiopia, five of which are only found within the park itself.

 With five distinct habitats, the flora and fauna of the park is internally diverse as well as globally unique.
 The Gaysay Valley and the Northern Woodlands where the park headquarters are located are full of juniper trees and St. John’s wort, along with seas of wildflowers that grow prolifically.
 The Erica Moorlands, while populated with more familiar shrubbery, shows off the astounding fertility of the park with its impressive density.